Political Explosiveness and Humor

 The number of films “celebrated” in the literal sense of the word continues to grow.
 In 2022, no less than ten prizes were awarded.
 The oldest one, which has been presented since 1986 as the Award of the City of Hof, went to director Aelrun Goette, born in East Berlin in 1966, who participated in the festival in 2003 with DIE KINDER SIND TOT and subsequently with two more premieres.
 The German-German comedy OLAF JAGGER by Heike Fink, which was screened at the festival opening and starred the popular comedian Olaf Schubert, received two awards.

 The festival is increasingly gaining a special character through its wide-ranging framework program initiated and personally supervised by the busy festival director Thorsten Schaumann, which in 2022 also benefited from the new “meeting place” at the Haus Bürgergesellschaft.
 This was the third time that the program was offered on a hybrid basis: Most of the films were not only shown in cinemas in Hof, but also online, giving the festival a previously hardly imaginable reach.
-What started as an emergency solution in 2020 during the Corona pandemic is now to become the new normal: Hof remains hybrid.

 Ralf Sziegoleit, the author, is arts journalist.